Please ensure Javascript is enabled for purposes of website accessibility

 Twitter: @UoC_Physio

-Feel free to contact us via social media, or alternatively, you can get in touch via email: S2108487@uni.cumbria.ac.uk. if you have any questions, queries, concerns, or suggestions – we’d love to hear from you and we’ll always do our best to answer any questions to help and support you.
+Feel free to contact us via social media, or alternatively, you can get in touch via email: s2103482@uni.cumbria.ac.uk.
+If you have any questions, queries, concerns, or suggestions – we’d love to hear from you and we’ll always do our best to answer any questions to help and support you.

 So, welcome to the Physiotherapy Society here at The University of Cumbria.
 Join today and be a part of something bigger.